mateo-patino/linear-utils/README.md

 Contributions and pull requests are welcome, especially in these areas:

-- Linear algebra algorithms: determinant, inverse, and RREF
 - Semantic analysis for dimensions propagated through nested expressions (search for NEEDSWORK tags)
 - Parser and lexer edge-case coverage (I've extensively tested these but more tests are welcome)
 - A pretty printing module for displaying matrices to the terminal.
-This is the last module of the main program, which I have yet to start working on.
+This is the last module of the main program, which I am about to start working on.
-- Cross-platform testing and memory-safety improvements
+- Cross-platform testing and memory-safety improvements (don't have GitHub actions yet)
 - Documentation, examples, and CLI usability

 Before opening a PR, please keep changes focused, add or update relevant tests, and run: